ryansolid/ko-jsx/README.md

 * Precompiled DOM statements are much faster than walking over existing DOM elements.
 DOM Nodes are only rendered afer they are processed.
 * Context based rendering (ie.. $parent, $data, etc...) requires a lot of cloning, which is slow and memory intensive.
 Capturing context via function closure ends up more performant.

 Mostly this library is a demonstration of a concept.
-Fine grained detection libraries shouldn't shy from the technological advancement Virtual DOM libraries brought.
-When even the oldest of the fine grained libraries still has considerable game in this light.
+Fine grained detection libraries shouldn't shy from the technological advancement Virtual DOM libraries brought, when even the oldest of the fine grained libraries still has considerable game in this light.